rstudio/tfestimators/inst/docs/architecture_notes.md

 ## Feature Columns

-The feature columns are wrappers around `tf.contrib.layers.feature_column`, for example, `column_real_valued()` is `tf.contrib.layers.feature_column.real_valued_column`, we wrap it this way so users can just type `column_` and utilize the autocomplete functionality in RStudio as well as reducing the appearances of `$` in the code.
+The feature columns are wrappers around `tf.contrib.layers.feature_column`, for example, `column_real_valued()` is `tf.contrib.layers.feature_column.real_valued_column`, we wrap it this way so users can just type `column_` and utilize the autocomplete functionality in RStudio to find available types of feature columns faster as well as reducing the appearances of `$` in the code.
 These are used together with spec constructors that are used often for constructing canned estimator's features.
 A variety of feature column funcions are available.
 For example, `column_one_hot()` specifies a feature column that's one-hot encoded, `column_sparse_weighted()` creates a feature column in combination with a designated weight column.

 ## Estimator